JeG99/StayAtHome-db/README.md

-# StayAtHome-db
+# StayAtHome-db (written on MySQL environment)
 Another set of queries I did for StayAtHome database